Indiabix Interview Questions and Answers

 Q10.
 What is De-normalization?

-De-normalization is the process of attempting to optimize the performance of a database by adding redundant data.
+Ans: De-normalization is the process of attempting to optimize the performance of a database by adding redundant data.
 It is sometimes necessary because current DBMSs implement the relational model poorly.
-A true relational DBMS would allow for a fully normalized database at the logical level, while providing physical storage of data that is tuned for high performance.
-De-normalization is a technique to move from higher to lower normal forms of database modeling in order to speed up database access.
+A true relational DBMS would allow for a fully normalized database at the logical level while providing physical storage of data that is tuned for high performance.
+De-normalization is a technique to move from higher to lower normal forms of database modelling in order to speed up database access.

 Q11.
 What is a gateway or Router?

-A node that is connected to two or more networks is commonly called as router or Gateway.
-It generally forwards message from one network to another.
+Ans: A node that is connected to two or more networks is commonly called a router or Gateway.
+It generally forwards the message from one network to another.

 Q12.
 What's the difference between include and require?

-5NF: Isolate Semantically Related Multiple Relationships There may be practical constrains on information that justify separating logically related many-to-many relationships.
+- 5NF: Isolate Semantically Related Multiple Relationships There may be practical constrains on information that justifies separating logically related many-to-many relationships.

-A model free from all modification anomalies is said to be in DKNF.
+A model free from all modification anomalies is said to be in DNF.

 Remember, these normalization guidelines are cumulative.
-For a database to be in 3NF, it must first fulfill all the criteria of a 2NF and 1NF database.
+For a database to be in 3NF, it must first fulfil all the criteria of a 2NF and 1NF database.

-If the physical links are limited to a pair of nodes it is said to be point-point link.
+Ans: If the physical links are limited to a pair of nodes it is said to be the point-point link.